WinzarH/LikertMakeR/articles/reliability_vignette.md

 - Always report the method used to compute CIs

+Confidence intervals are intentionally **not provided** for
+$`\omega_h`$, as it represents a model-based upper bound on reliability rather than an inferential estimate.

 ## Recommended reading

 - For readers who want to go a little deeper